DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claims 5 and 6 are rejected under 35 U.S.C.
+Claims 5, 6 and 11-14 are rejected under 35 U.S.C.
 103 as being unpatentable over Lopenhaus et al. (US 20220274194).

-Claim 8 is rejected under 35 U.S.C.
+Claims 8 and 17 are rejected under 35 U.S.C.
 103 as being unpatentable over Lopenhaus et al. (US 20220274194) as applied to claim 1 above, and further in view of Stadtfeld et al. (US 20190201992, hereinafter ‘Stadtfeld’).

-Therefore, it would have been obvious to one having ordinary skill in the art at the time of filing to produce the skiving tool of Lopenhaus from high speed steel, as taught by Stadtfeld, in order to produce a tool using a known material in order that the tool might machine metal/hard workpieces and not be destroyed in the process.
+Therefore, it would have been obvious to one having ordinary skill in the art at the time of filing to produce the skiving tool of Lopenhaus from high speed steel, specifically case-hardened steel, as taught by Stadtfeld, in order to produce a tool using a known material in order that the tool might machine metal/hard workpieces and not be destroyed in the process.
 See MPEP 2144.07.

 Conclusion